Child Custody and Child-Related Issues

 Modifications and Enforcement Actions

 There are times when child support and parenting plans need to be modified.
-While it is our goal to design an initial plan that works well for our clients long-term, our attorneys are available to discuss a modification of the parenting plan or amount of child support being paid when a substantial change in circumstances has arisen.
+While our goal is to design an initial plan that works well for our clients long-term, our attorneys are available to discuss a modification of the parenting plan or the amount of child support being paid when a substantial change in circumstances has arisen.
 Our lawyers frequently handle modification (or post-judgment) actions and represent our clients in dealing with post-divorce issues of support, timesharing, and relocation.
-We can also assist our clients with enforcement of previous agreements and orders of the court.
+We can also assist our clients with the enforcement of previous agreements and orders of the court.

 Our child support and custody attorneys routinely handle adoption matters, including step-parent and family adoptions.
 We can assist with the termination of parental rights and the adoption of minor children.
 We help our clients understand the rights and responsibilities of adoption under Florida law to ensure this emotional process is carried out under the best possible circumstances.